We all need to handle our own inner voice carefully

-Our inner voice not only include negative thoughts but also our beliefs and attitudes that affect our self-esteem.
-It sometimes encourages and strongly promotes self-defeating and self-destructive behaviours.
+Our inner voice not only includes negative thoughts but also our beliefs and attitudes that affect our self-esteem.
+It sometimes encourages and strongly promotes self-defeating and self-destructive behaviors.

 This judgmental advisor also warns us about other people, facilitates cynical attitudes toward others, and is likely to paint a negative picture of the world.
 At times, we may recognize what our critical inner voice is telling us, while on other occasions we may be unclear about our negative thinking and simply accept it as being true.

 This doesn’t mean the inner voice is always negative and judgemental in the sense that we criticize ourselves on our decisions, behavior, or choices we make.
 There is a positive side to the inner voice too.
 Through inner dialogues, we analyze and evaluate the situation by speaking to ourselves.
 The obvious benefit that we can see is that in the future, we will not recommit our blunder, regardless of circumstances.
 We learn lessons, and through the inner voice, we reinforce our resolve.

 Most people do invoke inner dialogue quite often for positive purposes.
 The problem, however, is when we become too critical and negative about ourselves.
 Sometimes this tendency increases and may get out of hand if we continue to indulge in such inner dialogues repetitively.